krisngxn/tube-amp-store/PROJECT_STATUS.md

-# Classic Tube Amps - Project Overview
+# Restore The Basic - Project Overview

 ## 📖 What is This Project?

-**Classic Tube Amps** is a premium e-commerce platform specialized in selling tube amplifiers (both vintage and modern handmade).
+**Restore The Basic** is a premium e-commerce platform specialized in selling tube amplifiers (both vintage and modern handmade).
 The project is designed for audiophiles who appreciate high-quality sound equipment and want a sophisticated, trust-first shopping experience.

 ### 🎯 Business Model